jeevsssss/carparking/README.md

 - **Back-end:** PHP, MySQL , Pyhton
 - **Frameworks/Libraries:** Bootstrap, jQuery, Flask

+## Algorithm used
+The Car Parking Management System utilizes a heap data structure to efficiently find and allocate empty parking spaces.
+The heap maintains a priority queue of available parking spaces based on their proximity to the entrance.
+When a customer requests a parking space, the system retrieves the topmost element from the heap, which represents the nearest available space.
+This approach ensures that the allocated spaces are optimally distributed and minimizes the search time for available spots.

 ## Usage
 1. Access the application through your web browser.